-• Rural Transit Operator Information Kit.
+Rural Transit Operator Information Kit.
 This Information Kit is intended as a collection of materials that can provide information to rural operators regarding the nature of APTS and how to determine whether these systems are applicable to their situation.

 - Rural APTS Success Story Booklet.
-This booklet will provide a series of case studies from rural systems (and possibly other small to mid-sized systems) that - other small to mid-sized systems) that demonstrate how APTS has been successfully implemented and may be applicable to other rural transit services. - Training Materials for Rural APTS Application.
+This booklet will provide a series of case studies from rural systems (and possibly other small to mid-sized systems) that demonstrate how APTS has been successfully implemented and may be applicable to other rural transit services. - Training Materials for Rural APTS Application.
 This action involves the development of a Rural Transit Short Course or Rural Transit Module for inclusion within selected existing training programs, particularly the ITS Professional Capacity Building (PCB) Program.